congtranquoc/Tiki-GCP/README.md

-# Tiki Google cloud platform
+# Tiki - Google Cloud Platform Data Synchronization

-This repository contains the implementation details and step to synchronize all Tiki product data to Google cloud platform's Data Warehouse Bigquery.
+> This repository serves as a comprehensive guide for synchronizing Tiki's product data with Google Cloud Platform's Data Warehouse using BigQuery.

-## Description
+## Overview

-The primary goal of this project is to synchronize the entire Tiki product data to a Data Warehouse, specifically Google Cloud’s BigQuery.
-The project involves the following steps:
+The main objective of this project is to seamlessly synchronize Tiki's entire product data into Google Cloud's BigQuery, enabling effective data analysis and insights.
+The project involves several key steps:

-1. Setting up Compute Engine and MongoDB:
+1. **Setting up Compute Engine and MongoDB**:
-Create a Compute Engine instance and install MongoDB.
+   - Create a Compute Engine instance and install MongoDB.
-Restore the complete Tiki product data from a local MongoDB instance to the MongoDB instance on the VM.
+   - Restore Tiki's product data from a local MongoDB instance to the MongoDB on the virtual machine.

-2. Creating Data Backup:
+2. **Creating Data Backup**:
-Perform a full synchronization of all products stored in the MongoDB database to Google Cloud Storage as a backup.
+   - Perform a complete synchronization of all products from MongoDB to Google Cloud Storage as a backup.

-3. Designing Data Warehouse – BigQuery:
+3. **Designing BigQuery Data Warehouse**:
-Architect the structure and schema in BigQuery to accommodate the entire Tiki product dataset.
+   - Architect the schema and structure within BigQuery to accommodate Tiki's product dataset.

-4. Creating Data Mart:
+4. **Developing Data Mart**:
-Develop a data mart that focuses on sellers and the products they are selling.
-This data mart will be utilized by the Data Analysis (DA) team.
+   - Construct a data mart focused on sellers and their products, intended for the Data Analysis (DA) team.

-5. Connecting to Data Studio:
+5. **Connecting to Data Studio**:

-  5.1.
-Establish a connection between BigQuery and Data Studio.
+   - Establish a connection between BigQuery and Data Studio.
-  5.2 Create a basic dashboard to showcase the following insights:
+   - Create a dashboard displaying key insights:

-    5.2.1 Total number of products sold across major categories.
+     - Total products sold across major categories.
-    5.2.2 Distribution of products from Chinese brands across major categories.
+     - Distribution of products from Chinese brands across categories.
-    5.2.3 Correlation between product ratings and prices.
+     - Correlation between product ratings and prices.
-    5.2.4 Top 10 sellers with the highest number of products listed on Tiki, along with the quantity of products for each seller.
+     - Top 10 sellers and their listed products' quantities.

 ## Implementation Steps

+Follow these steps to successfully execute the project:

+1. **Setting up Compute Engine and MongoDB**:
-1. Set up a Compute Engine instance with MongoDB installed.
+   - Configure a Compute Engine instance and install MongoDB.

+2. **Restoring Data**:
-2. Restore Tiki product data from a local MongoDB instance to the MongoDB on the VM.
+   - Migrate Tiki's product data from a local MongoDB instance to the MongoDB on the Compute Engine VM.

+3. **Data Synchronization**:
-3. Perform a full data synchronization to Google Cloud Storage for backup purposes.
+   - Synchronize data to Google Cloud Storage for robust backup.

-4. Design the schema and structure for the Data Warehouse in BigQuery.
+4. **Designing BigQuery Schema**:
+   - Plan and implement an effective schema in BigQuery for Tiki's product data.

+5. **Developing Data Mart**:
-5. Develop the data mart for sellers and their products.
+   - Build a specialized data mart centered around sellers and their products.

-6. connect BigQuery to Data Studio and create a dashboard with the specified insights.
+6. **Creating Data Studio Dashboard**:
+   - Establish a seamless connection between BigQuery and Data Studio.
+   - Design a dashboard with insightful visualizations.

-For detailed instructions and code examples, please refer to the code files in this repository.
+For detailed instructions and code examples, refer to the provided code files.

-## Note
+## Important Note

-This project is focused on synchronizing Tiki product data to Google Cloud’s Data Warehouse using BigQuery and visualizing insights through Data Studio dashboards.
-It involves various technical aspects, including Compute Engine setup, MongoDB management, ETL processes, and data visualization.
+This project focuses on synchronizing Tiki's product data with Google Cloud's Data Warehouse using BigQuery.
+It encompasses various technical aspects such as Compute Engine setup, MongoDB management, ETL processes, and data visualization.
+The project aims to empower data analysis and facilitate informed decision-making.